northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 Now MATLAB is configured to have jobs submitted to the HPC cluster and not run in the current session.

 ### Installation and Configuration of MATLAB on a Local Machine
 MATLAB can be configured on your local machine to submit jobs to the HPC cluster.
-To complete this, you will need to download the following directory from Github: [MATLAB Desktop Parallel Toolbox Setup]().
+To complete this, you will need to download the following directory from Github: [MATLAB Desktop Parallel Toolbox Setup].

 In your desktop MATLAB instance, run: